“Always brilliant, he’s polished and prepared and is someone who has a great manner with clients. His advice is spot on.”

 - VWX v Connells Residential (2019) - The claimant was left with enduring neuro-psychiatric and vestibular symptoms after a modest blow to the head.
 He was 39 at the time of the accident and the principal breadwinner for his family.
 He had a pre-accident history of psychological vulnerability.
 Causation was very much an issue prior to settlement of the claim.

 Simon’s work has included several sports and sports-related cases over his career as set out below.
 He has sat on various sporting committees and disciplinary tribunals.
 Further, Simon is knowledgeable on head injuries and dementia arising from contact sport having links with research projects.
-In 2022, he chaired a conference and produced a reference paper on head injuries in sport.
+Between 2022 and 2024, he chaired a series of conferences and produced a number of reference papers on head injuries in sport.

 Cases of note: